Rain Sultanov: Biography

 Sultanov was born on April 29, 1965, in Baku.
 His brothers Rauf and Ramin are also musicians.
-At the age of 14, Sultanov entered a clarinet class of a musical school according to advice of his brothers.
+At the age of 14, Sultanov entered a clarinet class of a musical school, following advice of his brothers.
 Rain's interest in jazz music and especially in the creativity of “Weather Report” band and Miles Davis is connected to this period.
 At the age of 16, Sultanov mastered the saxophone.
 He played at military band while being in the Soviet Army for four years.
 Continuing his musical education at Asaf Zeynally Music School in Baku, Sultanov took the first place at the Republican Contest among specialized schools, in 1985.
 He performed compositions of Tchaikovsky, Mozart, Weber and others.
 At that time Sultanov had already begun to perform jazz compositions too, and was invited to work in “Ashiqlar” band of Polad Bülbüloğlu, which also experimented with jazz music.

 In 1988, Sultanov worked at State Song Theatre on Rashid Behbudov’s invitation and performed compositions of Charlie Parker and Michael Brecker.
 He entered Azerbaijan State Conservatoire in the same year.
 In 1989, Sultanov was invited to Azerbaijani State Orchestra “Gaya”.
 Musical manager of the orchestra was Tofig Shabanov, by invitation of whose Sultanov worked as a soloist and showed himself not only as a good improvisator but also as a talented music arranger.
 In 1992, Sultanov was invited to work as a soloist at Estrada-Symphonic Orchestra of Azerbaijan State Broadcasting Union under the management of Faig Sujeddinov.
 During that period, Sultanov performed at jazz programs and solo concerts.
 In 1992-94’s, Sultanov played at different jazz clubs and concert halls of Turkey and Moscow.
 In 1995, Sultanov composed his first compositions called “Jokers and dance” and “Day off”.